yeweidaniel/full-stack-challenge/README.md

 # Full Stack Developer Challenge

 ## Steps to run
-Prerequisites: make sure Node.js is installed and nothing is running on port 8080 and 3000
+Prerequisites: make sure Node.js is installed and nothing is running on ports 8080 and 3000

 ###Start API Server
 1. Open new terminal, navigate to /apiServer folder